wbazant/markerAlignmentsPaper/paper.md

 We retain the reference, as well as `bowtie2` since has been shown to be a sensitive aligner [@thankaswamy2017evaluation], but we  review the filters chosen by EukDetect.
 One filter which we will investigate at length in this publication is based on the reported MAPQ scores - EukDetect only keeps alignments where MAPQ >= 30.
 It is not the only tool which filters on MAPQ: MetaPhlAn [@segata2012metagenomic], a frequently used program for estimating taxonomic abundance also based on read mapping, also filters on MAPQ, with the default setting of MAPQ >= 5.

-### From alignments to taxonomic profiles
+### Unknown eukaryotes in taxonomic profiles

 We are not aware of any theoretical work on how alignments to markers should be used to calculate taxonomic profiles, and we consider the appropriateness of the process used by EukDetect as an open question.
 In particular, a possibility of an unknown eukaryote being present in the sample is not discussed in the original EukDetect publication.

 The reference of marker genes is treated by `bowtie2` as if each marker was a contig in a reference genome.
-An alignment to a taxon's marker is not direct evidence for a taxon being present, because a read in a sequenced environmental sample need not come from one of the points in the reference to align to its sequence.
+Unfortunately, an alignment to a taxon's marker is not direct evidence for the taxon being present, because a read in a sequenced environmental sample need not come from one of the points in the reference to align to its sequence.
 Only a small proportion of eukaryotic species has been named, let alone sequenced - the 1/23/2021 version of the EukDetect reference used in this publication contains sequences for 4023 taxa, and there are estimated a 2-3 million of just fungi [@hawksworth2017fungal].

-An alternative to assuming completeness of the reference is to treat markers as orientation points in the space of sequences.
+We can stay open to the possibility of exploring some of this diversity if we use available markers as orientation points in the space of sequences.
 A read from a non-reference sequence might align when its source is near a known point - since naturally occuring proteins form isolated clusters of varying size and in-cluster similarity [@smith1970natural], this is not unlikely.
 One property of alignments which relates to distance in the sequence space is match identity, calculated as a fraction of bases that agree between the aligned read and the sequence it aligns to.

 The MAPQ values of alignments lack a similar geometric interpretation: the SAM specification [@li2009sequence], which `bowtie2` follows, defines MAPQ as an inverse logarithm of a probability that the alignment is wrong, but this is an estimate in the context of mapping reads to a reference genome like the human genome.
 Aligners differ in how they calculate it [@qcfail2016mapq]: `bowtie2` estimates it using the score it gives to the alignment, score of the next best alignment, and the read's quality scores [@urban2014how].
 When reporting more alignments than the best one for each read, `bowtie2` describes the MAPQ scores it reports as not meaningful.